 PLATONIC SOLID POETRY (an explanation)

-To celebrate the common consciousness (and Mother Nature’s dear old templates), I have constructed poetry sets built on mathematics derived from the Platonic Solids.
+To celebrate the common consciousness (and Mother Nature’s dear old templates), I have constructed poetry sets built on ratios derived from the Platonic Solids.
 These shapes are at the root of many natural phenomena and were also considered by the ancient Greeks to represent ascending levels of consciousness.
 The poems are presented in sets of five, each representing the essence of a different platonic solid.
 When the poems are presented, the syllable structure is notated in parenthesis next to the poem name.
-The 5 poems (shapes) can appear in any order, and often the sequence is suggested thematically by Plato’s elemental interpretations of the shapes.
+The sequence of the shape poems is often suggested by Plato’s elemental interpretations of the shapes.
 The formula for each syllable structure is “shape edge length” over “radius of shape’s circumscribing sphere”.
 After much study I felt this was the best way to convey the different mathematical ‘personality’ of the shapes.

 Most often, the first poem of each set of five is built on the ratios inherent in the TETRAHEDRON (4-sided pyramid).
 The ratio of this shape’s edge to the radius of its circumscribing sphere is √6/4, or .612 which I found could be simplified with the ratio 30/49.
 Put 30 syllables in the first stanza (6 lines of 5 syllables), and 49 syllables in the second stanza (7 lines of 7 syllables).
 See?
 I told you it was simple.
 Ma Nature uses the tetrahedron’s economy of strength to create such obscure compounds as H2O.
 Yep.
 Water is a tetrahedral form.
 So are the amino acids in the human body.
 I figure “good enough for amino acids, good enough for poetry.”
 By creating these poems, keep in mind you are also re-enacting the same ratios that have been at work in nature since the beginning of American Idol and probably even earlier.
 Plato associated this shape with the element of FIRE.